 In the western parts of the USA, prickly pear cacti grow in the wild, and people often have them in their gardens.
 So, when SHFT, go ahead and eat your neighbor’s garden!
 Both the fruit and the paddles are edible.
 You’ve got to cut the prickles off first 😉

 This plant grows all over the continental USA and tastes better than spinach.
 It is also called goosefoot or pigweed.

 I’m surprised how many people don’t know what a walnut looks like in the wild!
 Once you realize how easily you can find them in city parks, you won’t want to pay $10 a pound for them ever again.
 And your kids will have fun banging them open to get the meat inside.

-These are one of the tastiest edible plants you will find in urban environments.
-The flowers taste awesome and can be eaten raw or sauted in a bit of butter.
-The stalks are also edible but don’t taste as good – they are slightly bitter and a bit tough.
+These are one of the tastiest edible plants in urban environments.
+The flowers taste fantastic and can be eaten raw or sauteed in a bit of butter.
+The stalks are edible but don’t taste as good – they are slightly bitter and harsh.

 Daylilies don’t have bulbs like other lilies.
 They have little tubers that look like sweet potatoes.
 Guess what?
-They taste like a sweet potato too!
+They taste like sweet potatoes too!
 Saute the tubers in butter or boil and mash them.
 Don’t eat the tubers raw because it can give you indigestion.

 Chickweed (Stellaria media)